Crypto Adoption Around the World: Qatar

 “Operations records should be sufficient to permit reconstruction and reorganization of individual operations so as to conduct data analysis and provide, if necessary, evidence for prosecution of criminal activity”

 While opposing cryptocurrencies, Qatar has taken an interest in digital assets as part of its strategy for the digital economy.
-This fact is supported even by the launch of the Digital Assets Framework 2024 by QFC.
-Notably, cryptocurrency remains out of the mainstream of this framework, reflecting skepticism by the Qatari government about its speculative nature and possible misuse.
+This fact is supported by the launch of the Digital Assets Framework 2024 by QFC on September 1, 2024.
+Notably, cryptocurrency remains out of the mainstream of this framework, with cryptocurrencies and stablecoins explicitly classified as “Excluded Tokens,” reflecting skepticism by the Qatari government about their speculative nature and possible misuse.

 The Digital Assets Framework focuses on tokenization—a process of digitizing such tangible assets as real estate, gold, and bonds.
 This aligns with Qatar’s initiative to boost innovation in the digital economy while at the same time avoiding the pitfalls associated with cryptocurrencies.